FinancialViz Workshops: Dataviz workshops for business professionals so they can create clear visual messages of financial data in Excel

 - Methods to adjust the chart to different numbers of data points without breaking the chart in the process

-Once we have a conversation about your specific needs, we will decide on the exact topics and timing for the session (half-day to two full days).
-The most popular delivery format is an in-person workshop for up to 20 people.
-We can also discuss online small group training where up to 10 people attend a series of 60-90 minute live web-based sessions followed by 1-on-1 time with each participant to address their specific questions and needs.
-If you need 1-on-1 coaching to improve your Excel chart skills, I can customize a plan for online sessions followed by evaluation of your application of what was demonstrated and feedback on areas to improve.
+Once we have a conversation about your specific needs, we will decide on the exact topics and timing for the sessions.
+The most popular delivery format is a series of 90-minute virtual sessions for up to 20 people.
 Every session is customized to the topics your team needs and uses examples of their own data so it is relevant to their world.

 This is a hands-on advanced level session with the expectation that attendees practice the techniques demonstrated.
 I will use Office 365 for Windows for demonstrations.
 As long as the attendees bring a laptop with Office 2013 or higher for Windows, or Office 2016 or later for Mac they will be fine.
 Attendees need to have intermediate level Excel skills in general, and be familiar with creating graphs in Excel.